Cardinals vs. Guardians Player Props Betting Odds

-Player prop bet odds for Jose Ramirez, Paul Goldschmidt and others are listed when the Cleveland Guardians host the St. Louis Cardinals at Progressive Field on Saturday at 7:15 PM ET.
+Paul Goldschmidt and Jose Ramirez are two of the top players with prop bets available when the St. Louis Cardinals and the Cleveland Guardians square off at Progressive Field on Sunday (first pitch at 1:40 PM ET).

 Bet on this matchup or its props with DraftKings!